AtharvaKulkarniIT/Multiprogramming-OS/README.md

 To get started with this project:
 1. Clone the repository: `git clone https://github.com/AtharvaKulkarniIT/Multiprogramming-OS.git`
-2. Navigate to the project directory: `cd Multiprogramming-OS`
+2. Navigate to the project directory: `cd Multiprogramming-OS-main`
-3. Compile the code: `javac Phase1.java` (for Java files)
+3. Compile and run the program
-4. Run the program: `java Phase1`

 ## License 📜